 COBRA is a Federal law that provides rights to temporary continuation of group health plan coverage for certain employees, retirees, and family members at group rates when coverage is lost due to certain qualifying events.
 See the COBRA general-notice.pdf for more information.

 Universal Availability Notice

-This notice relates to the Greenville University Retirement Plan and advises you of your right to participate. - Please see the attached 2022 Universal Availability Notice.pdf
+The attached 2024 Universal Availability.pdf notice relates to the Greenville University Retirement Plan and advises you of your right to participate.

-While the University intends to continue each benefit plan, the University reserves the right to terminate or amend any plan at any time and for any reason.
+While the University intends to continue each benefit plan, the University reserves the right to cancel or change the benefit plans and programs it offers to its employees at any time and for any reason.

 Receiving or reviewing these notices does not mean you are eligible for or participating in the College benefit plans.
 You must meet the eligibility requirements outlined for each benefit plan and be enrolled.